All Episodes

 And they're going to use non-flush urinals in the men's room.

-Some of the construction workers did, and the way it was settled.
+Some of the construction workers did.

-So the pipe fitters have uh have worked.
+So the pipe fitters have worked today.

-As Tropical Storm Alberta threatened to strengthen, of course it petered out.
+As Tropical Storm Alberta threatened to strengthen, of course, it petered out.

-Uh where this uh this dry air just blew this storm apart, it never amounted to what they thought it was going to amount to.
+It never amounted to what they thought it was going to amount to.

-It was just basically a rain and wind event with not much, I mean hardly any damage whatsoever.
+It was just basically a rain and wind event with not much, I mean, hardly any damage whatsoever.

 Never mind.